P7-33/APi.BROWMINER/README.md

 * If a  is community-backed, we guarantee support till some specified date (this is reflected in the tables above).
 If its community decides not to prolong the agreement with  after that date, we may either continue to support that  for free, or drop support for it;
 * If we see that a particular blockchain became unpopular on our platform, we may terminate its support with a 3 month notice.

 For some of the blockchains we support we don't store full historical data.
 These blockchains are: `Ripple`, `Stellar`, `EOS`.
 That means you won't be able to query some old blocks, and the transaction list for an address may not show some old transactions.
-See [Available block ranges](#link_510) API endpoint to get data on which blocks are available in these .
+See [Available block ranges](#link_510) Browser API endpoint to get data on which blocks are available in these .
 All other  have full historical data.
 It's our intent to have full historical data for all .

-Blockchair API also supports **2 layer 2 solutions** (tokens) divided into 2 groups:
+BROWSER API also supports **2 layer 2 solutions** (tokens) divided into 2 groups:

 * Omni-like tokens (Omni Layer on top of Bitcoin)
 * ERC-20-like tokens (ERC-20's on top of Ethereum)